alishafique3/Efficient-Machine-Learning-Optimizations-and-Benchmarking/README.md

 ### Quantization
-Quantization in machine learning refers to reducing the precision or range of numerical values used to represent a model's parameters or weights.
-It compresses models, making them more memory-efficient and faster to execute.
-It involves mapping high-precision values to lower-precision representations and can be done through post-training quantization, quantization-aware training, or a combination of both.
-Quantization is beneficial for deploying models on resource-constrained devices, as it reduces memory and computational requirements while maintaining acceptable accuracy.
+In Quantization, precision of of model weights, activation, input and output is decreased by reducing the the number of bits to represent numerical values.
+Using lower precision such as FP16 or INT8 as compared to FP32 makes the model memory-efficient and helps in faster execution.
+In this technique, high-precision values are mapped into lower-precision values using quantization-aware training, post-training quantization or hybrid quantization which is combination of both.
+Quantization is helpful for deploying models in resource-constraied edge devices as it reduces computational and memory requirements with very small decrease in accuracy.
 ![Picture6](https://github.com/alishafique3/Efficient-Machine-Learning_Optimizations-and-Benchmarking/assets/17300597/1ea4a90f-2308-4ecc-928f-d70856654eb8)

 ## Methodology